lowmess/lowmess.com/src/pages/blog/on-declarative-styling/index.md

 Customizing BassCSS and Tachyons can be tough, [but it is possible](/blog/customizing-tachyons/).
 Tailwind, on the other hand, is [fully customizable by default](https://tailwindcss.com/docs/configuration).
 The Tailwind configuration system is a plain JS object exported from a Node script.
 A major benefit to this approach is that we can read our tokens from a JSON or YAML file, and apply them to our custom config with a few lines of code.

 I'm on the record as being a big, big fan of atomic CSS.
 But I'm not blind to the disadvantages.
 The learning curve can be quite steep; not only do we need to internalize the naming scheme, but we also need to rethink how we apply our CSS.
-Because we also need to apply a fair amount of classnames to our components, I also tend to recommend this approach for very simple projects, or projects that have a powerful templating system.
-Applying atomic CSS classes to a React component or Pug mixin makes applying the classnames to all our elements much more palatable.
+Because we also need to apply a fair amount of classnames to our components, I also tend to recommend this approach only for very simple projects or for projects that have a powerful templating system.
+Applying atomic CSS classes to a React component or Pug mixin makes applying the classnames to our elements much more palatable.

 ### Styled System